This post contains affiliate links. Please see our disclosure policy.

 Alternative: You can also use a jar of store-bought blueberry jam if you want a few less steps in this recipe!

 • Make the Cookie Dough: In a large bowl, cream the softened butter with an electric mixer on high speed.
 Add the sugars to the butter mixture and mix until creamed together with the butter, about 1 minute.
 Add the vanilla and eggs and mix until just combined.
+Scrape the sides of the bowl with a rubber spatula to get everything mixed in.
 Add the lemon juice and zest, and mix until just incorporated.
 Add the dry ingredients last, and mix until a dough forms.

 • Chill the Dough: This dough needs a bit of a longer chill time so that it can contain the blueberry sauce when it bakes.
-I recommend pre-scooping your dough balls – thoroughly chilled dough is hard to scoop.
-(You can chill about 30 minutes first to make it a bit easier, though.)
+You must pre-scoop your dough balls – thoroughly chilled dough is hard to scoop, and you'll re-warm the dough in the process.
+(You can chill about 30 minutes first to make scooping a bit easier, though.)

-• Assemble the Cookies: Preheat your oven to 350° F. Mix the sugar and lemon zest together in a small bowl, rubbing the zest into the sugar.
+• Assemble the Cookies: Preheat your oven to 365° F. Mix the sugar and lemon zest together in a small bowl, rubbing the zest into the sugar.
 Roll the dough balls generously in this mixture, then place on a parchment paper or silicone baking mat lined sheet pan.
 (I can fit about 6 on a sheet).
-Use the back of a tablespoon measuring spoon to press an indent into each cookie, and fill with 1-2 tsp of the blueberry jam.
+Fill each dough ball with 1-2 tsp of the blueberry jam.

 Let cookies cool on the baking sheet about 10-15 minutes, then transfer to a cooling rack to cool completely before decorating and serving.

 • Serve + Store: Drizzle cooled cookies with white chocolate or eat them as is.
-They're delicious either way.
 Cookies can be stored in an airtight container at room temp for 1-2 days, and after that I recommend refrigerating.
 Let cookies come back to room temp a bit before serving.

 • Glaze: You can make a tangy lemon glaze to top these cookies in place of the white chocolate.
 Add 1/2 cup + 2 tbsp powdered sugar to a small bowl with a little bit of lemon juice, milk, and a splash of vanilla.
 Adjust until you have desired taste and consistency.
 Drizzle over the cookies.